tsetsefly/42-fdf/README.md

 ```
 ## File handling
 ### File storage
 Initial file is copied to the structure as an array of strings.
-Allows for additional parsing later if needed (didn't implement HEX color parsing but could deal with it from this array.
+Allows for additional parsing later as needed (didn't implement HEX color parsing but could deal with it from this array).
 ```c
 // file_handling.c --> file_detective
 // malloc'ing array